DNA64/Themely/README.md

 # License
 Portions of this software are copyright © 2015 Sergi Granell (xerpi).
 MIT License.
+Portions of this software are copyright © 2013-2017 Niels Lohmann.
+MIT License.
 Portions of this software are copyright © 2017 The FreeType Project (www.freetype.org).
 All rights reserved.

 Copyright (c) 2017 Erman SAYIN.
 All rights reserved.